Expand Energy (EXE) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Achieved status as the largest domestic natural gas producer with ~7.4 Bcfe/d in 2025 and guidance for ~7.5 Bcfe/d in 2026, with a 15% reduction in Haynesville breakevens year-over-year.
+Achieved status as the largest domestic natural gas producer with ~7.4 Bcfe/d in 2025 and guidance for ~7.5 Bcfe/d in 2026, driven by a 15% reduction in Haynesville breakevens and double-digit production growth post-merger.

-Multi-year deleveraging reduced gross debt by ~$1.25 billion since the merger, with at least $1bn net debt reduction targeted for 2026.
+Multi-year deleveraging reduced gross debt by ~$1.25 billion since the merger, with at least $1 billion net debt reduction targeted for 2026.

-Strategic focus on marketing, hedging, and capturing new demand, including a move to Houston to strengthen commercial capabilities.
+Strategic focus on premium market access, aggressive marketing, and capturing new demand, including LNG and industrial customers.

-Leadership transition underway, with a CEO search expected to take 6–9 months.
+Leadership transition underway, seeking a CEO with broad energy value chain perspective; search expected to take 6–9 months.

 Financial highlights